nunopedrosa/QLSVGSprite/README.md

 SVG sprites are a special kind of SVG file, mostly unsupported by SVG editors or viewers.
 They are made of different symbols, each a simple image with an id.
 This QL plugin allows previewing the contents of a sprite SVG file.
 All the sprites are displayed within a grid, headed by the symbol name.

+The **sprite-min.svg** file, from [https://github.com/iconic/open-iconic](https://github.com/iconic/open-iconic), shows how the plugin works.

 Installation
 ------------
 * Make sure you have a **QuickLook** folder under **~/Library/QuickLook**.
 If unsure, just go to a terminal and run: